knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

 The supported consumer delivery guarantees are:

 * `unordered`:  An unordered consumer is a non-blocking consumer that delivers messages unordered, while preserving proper offset management.
+Useful when there is a high demand of parallel consumption and no need for explicit ordering.
+One example could be processing of click analytics.
 * `ordered`: An ordered consumer is a per-partition blocking consumer that waits for a successful response from the CloudEvent subscriber before it delivers the next message of the partition.
+Useful when there is a need for more strict ordering or if there is a relationship or grouping between events.
+One example could be processing of customer orders.

-`unordered` is the default ordering guarantee.
+The `unordered` delivery is the default ordering guarantee.

 ### Additional information